awsdocs/amazon-eks-user-guide/doc_source/troubleshooting.md

     --role-arn arn:aws:iam::<aws_account_id>:role/<role_name>
 ```

-To map an IAM user to a Kubernetes RBAC user, see [Managing users or IAM roles for your cluster](add-user-role.md)\.
+To map an IAM user to a Kubernetes RBAC user, see [Enabling IAM user and role access to your cluster](add-user-role.md)\.

 ## `aws-iam-authenticator` Not found<a name="no-auth-provider"></a>